gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

 While it's possible to run on other setups, we've optimized for these specifications.
 Your mileage may vary with different configurations.
 {% endhint %}

-### Creating a gintonic Distillery Account
+### Creating a gintonic distillery Account

-Before setting up your node, you'll need to create a gintonic Distillery account:
+Before setting up your node, you'll need to create a gintonic distillery account:

 1. Visit [https://console.gintonic.ai/distillery](https://console.gintonic.ai/distillery)
 2. Click on the "Sign Up" button